 GLITCH promotes the exploration of digital games as a culture, career, and creative practice.
-We work to educate, inspire, and equip emerging makers with the tools for success in the digital game and simulation fields.
+We’re a community driven arts and education center for emerging game makers with ongoing programs, events, residencies, and grants.

 Our organization supports emerging creators, makers, thinkers, and doers of new work in digital games whose developing voices reveal significant potential and: